LZKSKY/CaSE_RISE/README.md

 >                Zhaochun Ren and
 >                Maarten de Rijke and
 >                Ming Zhou},
->   title     = {A Contextual Hierarchical Attention Network with Adaptive Objective
->                for Dialogue State Tracking},
+>   title     = {Learning to Ask Conversational Questions by Optimizing Levenshtein Distance},
 >   booktitle = {Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics, {ACL} 2021},
 >   year      = {2021}
 > }